Mako Idemitsu: What a Woman Made (1973)

-In this video, an image of a tampon swirling in a toilet bowl slowly appears, as the artist speaks about the roles, responsibilities, and expectations of women in a clinical tone.
-Minimal in composition, What a Woman Made offers a critique of the treatment of women in Japanese society.
+In What a Woman Made, a close up image of a tampon swirling in a toilet bowl slowly appears.
+Meanwhile, Idemitsu speaks about the roles, responsibilities, and expectations of women, which provides a critique of women's treatment in Japanese society.

 Sam Are You Listening?
 (1974)

-Commissioned by the American Center Japan, this hour-long documentary video is Idemitsu's intimate portrayal of her then-husband, Sam Francis.
-Idemitsu interviewed 5 people about how they viewed Francis; Taeko Tomioka, Toru Takemitsu, Shuzo Takiguchi, Jiro Takamatsu, and Sazo Idemitsu.
+Commissioned by the American Center Japan, this hour-long documentary video presents an intimate portrayal of Idemitsu's then-husband, Sam Francis.
+Idemitsu interviewed five people about how they viewed Francis: Taeko Tomioka, Toru Takemitsu, Shuzo Takiguchi, Jiro Takamatsu, and Sazo Idemitsu.

 Another Day of A Housewife (1977)

 This video explores Idemitsu's own frustrations with the routine of house chores.
 Idemitsu portrays frustration with alienation and surveillance by interrupting each domestic scene with a televisual eye.

 Shadow Part 1 (1980) & Part 2 (1980), Animus Part 1 (1982) & Part 2 (1982)

-In the Shadow and Animus series, Idemitsu explores Jungian psychoanalytical concepts by manifesting the Shadow and Animus as an additional layer and surface in videos of the Japanese domestic setting.
-They explore the personification of dreams, projections of mental imagery, and the difficulty of living under oppressive patriarchy.
+The Shadow and Animus series explores Jungian psychological concepts within domestic scenes: the personification of dreams, projections of mental imagery, and the difficulty of living under oppressive patriarchy.
 This series builds upon Idemitsu's earlier work, Inner-man (1972), which was shot on film.